MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/mpintro.md

 Multiplayer can be a great addition to many games and PlayFab provides several services focused on multiplayer scenarios:

-- **Leaderboards** - Rank players with resettable statistics and leaderboards
+- **Leaderboards** - Track and respond to player activity with statistics and leaderboards
 - **Matchmaking** - Deploy custom matchmaking rules to group players quickly
 - **Servers** - Dynamically scale custom multiplayer servers in Azure
 - **Parties** - Connect players with networking and accessible in-game chat